 (6) Nothing in this section shall make it an offence for any person to carry on business under a business name which immediately before the commencement of this section and at all times thereafter has been a business name registered under this Act under which that person was carrying on business in the State.

-[Section 5A inserted by No. 40 of 1976 s.
-4; amended by No. 10 of 1982 s.
+[Section 5A inserted: No. 40 of 1976 s.
+4; amended: No. 10 of 1982 s.
 28; No. 20 of 2003 s.
 8; No. 50 of 2003 s.
-41(2).]
+41(2); No. 6 of 2012 s.
+20.]

 6. Register of business names

+(1A) This section does not apply on or after the change-over day.

 (1) The Commissioner shall keep a register of business names registered under this Act, in such form as he thinks fit.

 (2) A statement lodged under this Act in relation to a business name registered under this Act, whether lodged before or after the registration, shall for the purposes of this Act be deemed to be incorporated with and to form part of the register.